quao627/portfolio_quao/docs/assignments/assignment4.md

 You can view the github repo on [GitHub](https://github.com/quao627/backend-starter-quao).

+# Vercel Test App

+You can view the test app on [Vercel](https://backend-starter-quao.vercel.app/).

 # Design Reflection

 Reflecting on the backend service implementation revealed several flaws in my initial design.